b-price/lc-lq-automation/README.md

+# lc-lq-automation

+Read steps below under COSC_432_BERT_Classifier to set up environment.
+Largely based on code by Ryan Kraft.

+Current implementation trains AI to classify an excerpt of RE text for language quality; limited to only classifying redundancy (RDC) and ambiguities (AMB).

+A better dataset could enable more accurate and granular classification.
+Currently training with a dataset generated from chatGPT.

 # COSC_432_BERT_Classifier
 **Step 1: Installing Miniconda**
 Miniconda is a package handeler that allows you to create a mini virtual enviornmant to run applications in and can be helpful for keeping project dependencies separate from your physical device and ensure that you will not ruin other projects that you have by downloading an out-dated dependency.